tylim88/Kotori/README.md

     secondaries: ['zh', 'ja', 'ms'],
 })

-// you can define your dicts in the same file or separate them by component, it's up to you export const intro = d({
+// you can define your dicts in the same file/folder or separate them by component, it's up to you export const intro = d({
     en: 'my name is {{name}}, I am {{age}} years old.',
     zh: '我叫{{name}}，我今年{{age}}岁了。',